kannanjayachandran/Full-Stack-Development/1_Fundamentals/Web_Security.md

-# Web Security 🔐
+<p align="center"> Web Security </p>

-Web security is a very important topic.
-It is very important to know how to secure our data and how to prevent attacks.
-There are many types of attacks.
-Some of them are;
+Web security is crucial for protecting data and preventing attacks.
+Here are some common types of attacks:

 - Injection attacks
-- Cross site scripting (XSS)
+- Cross-Site Scripting (XSS)
-- Cross site request forgery (CSRF)
+- Cross-Site Request Forgery (CSRF)

-The browser is responsible for protecting the end user from these attacks.
-Out of many security measures, the most basic ones the browser implements to protect the end user is;
+The browser plays a key role in protecting users from these threats.
+Among the security measures it implements, the most fundamental ones include:

-## Same origin policy 🪪
+## Same origin policy

-It restrict the way scripts from other origin can interact.
-In practice what this means is that the if we have two tabs open in our PC one having a banking site opened and another malicious website then the malicious site wont be able to access the contents of the baking site.
-This also applies to `iframes` or embedding a website in another one.
-The parent website won't have any access to the data stored or managed by the embedded site.
-This is also applicable to network requests.
+This policy restricts how scripts from different origins can interact.
+For example, if you have one tab open to a banking site and another to a malicious site, the malicious site cannot access the contents of the banking site.
+This also applies to `iframes` or embedded websites; the parent site cannot access data managed by the embedded site.
+The same restriction applies to network requests.

-## Cross origin Resource sharing (CORS) 🪪
+## Cross origin Resource sharing (CORS)

-In some cases, like when we may need to access a public api, we may need to circumvent the same origin policy.
-That's where CORS come into the picture.
+In some cases, you may need to bypass the same-origin policy, such as when accessing a public API.
+CORS comes into play here.
 It primarily works through headers.
-Two important CORS headers are :
+Two key CORS headers are:

-- Access control allow origin : Indicates another origin that can request the server.
+- `Access-Control-Allow-Origin`: Specifies which origins can make requests to the server.
-- Access control allow credentials : Indicates it's credentials should be sent cross origin.
+- `Access-Control-Allow-Credentials`: Indicates whether credentials should be sent with cross-origin requests.

-## Some other types of attacks 🥷

-### 1. Cross site scripting (XSS)
+## Cross site scripting (XSS)

-In this type of attack the attacker would inject JS code into the UI, thus circumvent the same origin policy.
-It is of different types.
+In an XSS attack, an attacker injects JavaScript code into the UI, bypassing the same-origin policy.
+XSS attacks come in different forms:

-1. Persistent : Commenting some malicious code in the comment section of a website.
+1. **Persistent**: Injecting malicious code into a website's comment section.

-2. Non-Persistent : Sending a link with some search parameter and thus execute malicious code.
+2. **Non-Persistent**: Sending a link with malicious code in the search parameters.

-3. Dom based : It does not send data to the server, everything happens on the frontend.
+3. **DOM-Based**: The attack happens entirely on the frontend without sending data to the server.

-### 2. window.opener()
+## window.opener()

-It is a JS property to open a new tab.
-This can open many vulnerabilities.
-Solution -> add (`rel="no opener no reference") attribute.
+This JavaScript property is used to open a new tab, which can introduce vulnerabilities.
+The solution is to add the `rel="noopener noreferrer"` attribute to links.

+## Cross-Site Request Forgery (CSRF)

+In a CSRF attack, a malicious website tricks a user into performing actions on another site where the user is authenticated.
+To prevent CSRF attacks, you can use:

+- **CSRF tokens**: A unique token is generated for each user session and sent with each request.
+The server validates the token before processing the request.

+- **SameSite cookies**: A cookie attribute that prevents the browser from sending cookies in cross-site requests.

+- **Referrer Policy**: A header that controls how much information is included in the `Referer` header.

+- **Content Security Policy (CSP)**: A header that restricts the sources of content that can be loaded on a website.

+- **HTTPOnly and Secure flags**: Flags that prevent cookies from being accessed by JavaScript and only sent over HTTPS, respectively.

 ## Open Authorization (O-auth)

-The primary purpose of authorization is for different services to communicate with each other and to know what they are and are not authorized to do.
-It gives API access to other websites without passwords.
-O auth is used pretty much everywhere now a days; like sign in with Google, GitHub, facebook; all are O auth.
-The basic working of O Auth is like this;
+OAuth is a protocol for authorization that allows different services to communicate and know what they are and are not authorized to do.
+It provides API access to other websites without sharing passwords.
+OAuth is widely used today, for example, when signing in with Google, GitHub, or Facebook.

+The basic process of OAuth works like this:

-- A website would need access to some service like google or facebook or may require to verify your identity.
+- A website requests access to a service like Google or Facebook to verify your identity or access certain data.

-- It would send a request to google, then google would send a popup asking the used whether the user trusts the website to give them access to the person's google account or some part of it to some particular operations.
+- The service (e.g., Google) sends a popup asking if you trust the website to access specific parts of your account.

-- Once the user confirms, Google would send a token to the website which could be used to perform the task.
+- Once you confirm, the service sends a token to the website, which can be used to perform the allowed tasks.

-The common token used for O auth is `JWT` or Json web token.
-These tokens are signed and while everyone could see the token, the server would know if someone tampered it.
+A common token used in OAuth is the **JWT** (JSON Web Token).
+These tokens are signed, meaning while anyone can see the token, the server can detect if it has been tampered with.